 EE 162 abc.
-Physics of Electronic Devices.
+Physical Electronics.
 6 units (2-0-4); first, second, third terms.
-Prerequisite: EE 1 ab.
+Prerequisites: EE 1 ab.
 A course in the physical principles of electron devices and an introduction to atomic and molecular physics.
 Motion of charged particles in electric and magnetic fields and applications.
 Electronic phenomena in metals; conduction, emission, contact potential.
 Electrical conduction in gases; breakdown, plasmas, gas tubes.
 Electronic phenomena in semiconductors; transistors.
-Instructor: Wilts.
+Instructor: Dow.

 EE 164 abc.
 Microwave Electronics and Circuits.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: EE 115 ab or Ph 107 and EE 162 abc.
 Principles of the interaction of electron beams and microwave electromagnetic fields.
 Generation and focusing of high current electron beams with electric and magnetic fields, electron optics.
 The Llewellyn Peterson equations and transit time effects in diodes and triodes.
 Velocity modulation, space charge wave propagation, and traveling wave interaction with electron beams with application to microwave amplifiers and oscillators.
 The electromagnetic theory of slow wave circuits.
 Noise in electron beams and microwave amplifiers.
-Not offered in 1961-62.
+Instructor: Field.

 EE 165.
-Microwave Laboratory.
-6 units (1-3-2); second term.
-Prerequisite: EE 132 or EE 150 or may be taken concurrently.
+Ultra-High Frequency Laboratory.
+6 units (1-3-2); third term.
+Prerequisites: EE 150 and EE 164 or may be taken concurrently.
 Covering experiments on microwave generation, bridges, precise impedance measurement, nodal shift methods, and the properties of microwave circuit elements such as matched T's, directional couplers and antennas.
-Instructor: George.
+Instructor: Gould.

 EE 170 abc.
 Feedback Control Systems.
 9 units (3-0-6); first term; 12 units (3-3-6); second and third terms.
 Prerequisites: EE 101 ab, EE 107.
 A study of automatic feedback control systems.
 Basic theory and methods of analysis and synthesis; root locus methods, the Nyquist criterion, and analog computer techniques.
 Multiple loop systems.
 Non-linear systems with emphasis on phase plane and describing function techniques.
 Sampled-data systems.
 The laboratory experiments are designed to acquaint the student with characteristics of practical components, but emphasis is placed on a correlation of observed response with predictions based on the various theoretical methods.
-Instructor: Mullin.
+Instructors: Mullin, Wilts.

 EE 171 abc.
 Sampled-Data Systems.
 6 units (2-0-4).
 Prerequisites: EE 170, AM 116.
 A study of feedback systems which operate on pulsed-data.
 The analysis of sampled-data systems using the z-transform and the modified z-transform; root locus techniques and frequency response of sampled-data systems; difference equations applied to sampled-data systems.
 Compensation by discrete and continuous networks.
 The synthesis of optimum discrete systems using statistical techniques.
-Selected topics on non-linear sampled-data systems.
+Selected topics on nonlinear sampled-data systems.
 Text: Sampled-Data Control Systems, Jury.
 To be offered in alternate years.
 Instructor: Mullin.